senchalabs/jsduck/README.md

 For Debian systems you'll need the `ruby1.9-dev` package.
 For Red Hat / CentOS / Fedora use the `ruby-devel` package.

+In **OSX Mountain Lion** the compilation of `therubyracer` dependency often fails for so far unknown reasons.
+Most users have found a solution in upgrading to Ruby 1.9 using [RVM][].

 For **Windows** users out there, you can download the binary version, which includes Ruby interpreter and all dependencies bundled in a single .exe file.
 Grab it from the [download page][].